All You Need to Know About Cigna Plans for 2023

 - Express Scripts Program – Home delivery of your prescription medication.
 You can have auto refill and up to a 90-day supply ordered with doctor’s approval.

-- Accredo pharmacy – A special Cigna pharmacy that provides members with chronic medical conditions personal service.
+- Accredo pharmacy – A special Cigna pharmacy that provides personal service to members with chronic medical conditions.

 - 24/7 Customer Support – If you have questions about your coverage or a prescription you are taking.
 This includes the Virtual Care benefits.